 W.T.
 Crook was the yardmaster for the Fremont, Elkhorn & Missouri Valley Railroad being built through Cherry County and the settlement soon took his name.
 The area surrounding Crookston drew both farmers and ranchers, and the settlement began to grow.

 In its first year, School District 16 was organized and a two-story frame building was erected for the children of the community.
 A post office was established, with Fredrick Baumgartel as its first postmaster, who collected and distributed the mail that was brought to town daily on the passenger train.
 Dairy farmers soon became an integral part of the community and large quantities of cream were shipped East by rail.

 By 1914 there were 600 people living in the town and more children were attending the school which offered grades 1-10.
 Soon, a new addition was added to the existing school.
 By this time the town boasted two restaurants, two hardware stores, churches, two banks, garages, and lumberyards.
-There was also a drug store, meat market, hotel, saloon, elevator, movie house.
+There was also a drug store, meat market, hotel, saloon, elevator, a movie house.
 Traveling salesmen were often seen going between Crookston and the Rosebud Reservation with their wares.

 The Sacred Heart Catholic Church was built in 1917 but is no longer there.
 In 1940 a new brick school building was completed, including high school level classes.